ionos-cloud/puppet-module/docs/README.md

 # Introduction

----
-**NOTE:**
-Please consider using the Puppet IonosCloud Module v6 releases that are using IONOS Cloud API Version 6, the latest stable API version.
-New features and improvements will be integrated in IONOS Cloud API Version 6.

----
+**IMPORTANT NOTE**:

+The IONOS Cloud Puppet module v5 is deprecated and no longer maintained.
+Please upgrade to v6, which uses the latest stable API version.

+The IONOS Cloud Puppet module **v5 will reach End of Life by September 30, 2023**.
+After this date, the v5 API will not be accessible.
+If you require any assistance, please contact our support team.

 ## Overview